Robbie Warke MIA CIC, NICAS Director Managing Director/Owner

 Robbie has been involved in climbing for over 30 years.
 Cutting his teeth on the polished limestone of Chudleigh rocks he has travelled the world climbing in the greater mountain ranges as well as cragging throughout Europe and the States.
 New routing has been a major part of his climbing career and he has put up significant new climbs both in the UK and around mainland Europe.
 He has also made second ascents of many major climbs around the World.

 Robbie was involved in the early development of Mile End climbing wall in London and has worked around climbing walls for over 20 years, his route setting skills are second to none and he tries to bring a natural element to all his indoor climbs.

 As a caver, cave diver and mountaineer he has been involved in some hardcore exploration and when not on the crags can usually be found either underground or underwater!
-You may also occasionally hear him play guitar and sing!
+He is a motorcycle/cafe racer obsessive and you may also occasionally hear him play guitar and sing!

 As an MIA, CIC and industrial rope technician he is at the helm of everything Dart Rock Email email@example.com